asim-ali-peerzada/asim-ali-peerzada/README.md

 # 💫 About Me:
- 👨‍💻 I'm currently working on<br>- Python Developer at Surfiq Technologies, Lahore, Pakistan<br>- Building solutions using Python, Django, and various web technologies<br> 🤝 I'm looking to collaborate on<br>- Python projects, particularly in web development and automation<br>- Open-source contributions and innovative tech solutions<br>🌟 Fun fact<br>- I'm a Linux enthusiast who enjoys scripting and automating tasks for fun!
+I'm currently working on<br>- Python Developer at Surfiq Technologies, Lahore, Pakistan<br>- Building solutions using Python, Django, and various web technologies<br> I'm looking to collaborate on<br>- Python projects, particularly in web development and automation<br>- Open-source contributions and innovative tech solutions<br> Fun fact<br>- I'm a Linux enthusiast who enjoys scripting and automating tasks for fun!

 ## 🌐 Socials: